sameervk/ISLR_Python/README.md

 # ISLR_Python
 Statistical Learning in Python using scikit-learn, pandas, numpy and plotting in matplotlib.

-Parallel Processing using Multiprocessing where applicable
+Parallel Processing using Multiprocessing where applicable.

 Problem statements from